Bobby-Math/synkti/LITEPAPER.md

 ### 2. Future Goal: Contribution to Academic Research

-A core part of the Myelin project's mission is to advance the state-of-the-art in distributed systems.
+A core part of the tessera project's mission is to advance the state-of-the-art in distributed systems.
 As we develop and validate these novel orchestration strategies, we intend to consolidate our findings and architectural innovations into a formal research paper for submission to a top-tier systems conference.

 ## Roadmap